department-of-veterans-affairs/vets-design-system-documentation/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "\U0001F4A1 Feature request"
-about: Suggest an idea for a component or utility
+about: Suggest an idea for a new or existing component/utility
 ---

 # Feature Request

 - [ ] I’ve searched for any related issues and avoided creating a duplicate issue.

 ## Is this feature request relating to an existing component or utility?
 Please describe.

 - Component/utility name:

 ## Do you have a suggestion for a new component or utility?